blunt1337/wtfcmd/src/pages/02-command_definition.md

 - `$dir` to check for an existing directory
 - `$dir/file` to check for an existing file or directory
 - `$json` to check and parse the argument as a json object

+To suggest a feature, report a bug, or general discussion: http://github.com/blunt1337/wtfcmd/issues/